Dismissal Due to Depression

 Dismissing someone with depression

-Medical capability dismissal for an employee who has depression is possible but can result in an unfair dismissal claim and large pay-outs if you handle it incorrectly.
-To ensure it isn’t unfair, you must take all the steps above.
+Medical capability dismissal for an employee who has depression is possible but can result in a discrimination and/or unfair dismissal claims, accompanied by large pay outs if you handle it incorrectly.
+To ensure it isn’t unfair, you should take all the steps above.

 The other period of time to consider is the period the depression lasts.
-If a condition lasts or is likely to last, 12 months, then it may be considered a disability.
-If it is, you are at greater risk of a claim of unfair dismissal when the employee is fired for depression by UK employment law.
+If a condition lasts or is likely to last, 12 months or more, then it may be considered a disability.
+If it is, you are at greater risk of a claim of disability-based discrimination if the employee is dismissed during this time.

 Unfair dismissal due to depression